-School’s receive support, carried out over a six month period.
+School’s receive support, carried out over a three month period.
 This provision is divided into four key stages:

 - Discussion, observation and assessment